Sheffield Student Housing

 If you want to keep the phone line, contact the current tenants before the end of their tenancy to try to ensure that the line doesn't get disconnected as BT may charge you £125 to reconnect the line.

-To avoid the hassle of shared bills, we recommend www.glide.uk.com who can supply all your gas, electricity, water, broadband, telephone line and TV licence.
+To avoid the hassle of shared bills, we recommend www.unihomes.co.uk who can supply your gas, electricity, water, broadband and TV licence.
 As each housemate is billed individually, you only pay your share of the bill.

 Do I need to take out any insurance?